sidwellr/Variations/julia/julia.md

 # Julia
 Variations based on polynomial Julia sets.
 For escape time fractals, the formula is *z → z^n + c*.
 For flames, the mapping is reversed and the *"+ c"* part is done by the affine transform, so these variations basically take the root of the input taken as a complex number, returning one of the results at random.

+Based on complex numbers, the Julia transform is two dimensional by nature.
+Some 3D Julia variants have been written, but the 3D transformation is not related to the basic Julia operation.

 ## eJulia
 Polynomial Julia sets in elliptic coordinates